triestpa/Police-Analysis-Python/README.md

 Name: violation, dtype: int64
 ```

-Unsurprisingly, the top reason for a traffic stop is "Moving Violation" (speeding, reckless driving, etc.), followed by "Equipment" (faulty lights, illegal modifications, etc.).
-By comparing these fields with the `violation_raw` fields, we can see that the "Other" category includes "Investigatory stop" (the police officer sees something suspicious happening within the vehicle) and  "Externally Generated Stop" (possibly as a result of a 911 call).
-"DUI" ("driving under the influence", i.e. drunk driving) is surprisingly the least prevalent, with only 711 total recorded stops for this reason over the five year period (2010-2015) that the dataset covers.
+Unsurprisingly, the top reason for a traffic stop is `Moving Violation` (speeding, reckless driving, etc.), followed by `Equipment` (faulty lights, illegal modifications, etc.).

+By comparing these fields with the `violation_raw` fields, we can see that the `Other` category includes "Investigatory stop" (the police officer sees something suspicious happening within the vehicle) and  "Externally Generated Stop" (possibly as a result of a 911 call).

+`DUI` ("driving under the influence", i.e. drunk driving) is surprisingly the least prevalent, with only 711 total recorded stops for this reason over the five year period (2010-2015) that the dataset covers.
+This seems low, since [Vermont had 2,647 DUI arrests in 2015](http://www.statisticbrain.com/number-of-dui-arrests-per-state/), so I suspect that a large proportion of these arrests were performed by municipal police department, and/or began with a `Moving Violation` stop, instead of a more specific `DUI` stop.

 #### 1.4 - Outcomes